oasis-tcs/osim/FAQ/jadn.md

 the [Specification for JSON Abstract Data Notation (JADN)](https://docs.oasis-open.org/openc2/jadn/v1.0/jadn-v1.0.html)

-JADN is a syntax-independent schema language and is designed to work with common Internet data formats (e.g. JSON, XML, CBOR, Protobuf), providing a schema to support them.
+JADN is a syntax-independent schema language and is designed to work with common Internet data formats (e.g. JSON, XML, CBOR, Protobuf, SBE), providing a schema to support them.
 JADN is also graph-oriented to align with the web and database design practices, with options to identify primary and foreign keys, including web URLs.